New Bounds on the Size of Binary Codes with Large Minimum Distance: Conclusion

-In this paper, we study the asymptotic performance bounds of the cardinality of codes with minimum distance $d = n/2 - \Theta(\sqrt{n})$.
-The codes in this regime have vanishing rate and thus renders ineffective most bounds that dictate the tradeoff between code rate and relative distance.
-We obtain a sequence of lower bounds based on a cyclic code construction, and two upper bound for $d \geq n/2 - \sqrt{n}$ and $d \geq n/2 - 2\,\sqrt{n}$, respectively.
+In this paper, we study bounds on the cardinality of codes with specified minimum distance $d$ targeting the regime with $d = n/2 - \Omega(\sqrt{n})$.
+The codes in this regime have vanishing rate, which renders known bounds that dictate the tradeoff between the code rate and relative distance ineffective.
+We obtain two families of codes based on specifically crafted BCH-like constructions, and a sequence of upper bounds for $d \geq n/2 - \rho \sqrt{n}$ for $\rho \in (0.5, 9.5)$.

-The proposed cyclic linear code is the first construction observed in the specified distance regime, and allows one to construct codes of sizes polynomial in $n$.
-The proof of the upper bound makes extensive use of Fourier analysis on the Hamming cube as a group, and the calculation of the maximal eigenvalue associated with Hamming balls of small radii.
+The proposed cyclic code constructions are targeted at the regimes $d \geq n/2 - \Omega(\sqrt{n})$ and $d \geq n/2 - \Omega({n}^{2/3})$, and have sizes that are polynomial and quasi-polynomial in $n$, respectively.
+The proof of the upper bound makes extensive use of Fourier analysis on the Hamming cube as a group, and a new bounding technique for the maximal eigenvalue associated with Hamming balls of finite radii.